zuazo/ssl_certificate-cookbook/README.md

 ## ssl_certificate

 Creates a SSL certificate.

-The certificate can be read form multiple places: attributes, data bags and chef vaults.
+By default the resource will create a self-signed certificate, but a custom one can also be used.
+The custom certificate can be read from several sources:

+* Attribute
+* Data Bag
+* Encrypted Data Bag
+* Chef Vault
+* File

 ### ssl_certificate actions